 - If associated with incontinence go to the emergency room

 Our spine doctors at Anchorage Fracture & Orthopedic Clinic understand that damage to the spinal cord is not only disruptive, but also potentially devastating to those affected.
 Spine conditions and injuries should be examined by a spine specialist for prompt and proper diagnosis.

-Our spine doctors, Dr. Peterson and Dr. Spencer, consider surgical treatment options only after nonsurgical methods have proven to be unsuccessful.
+Our spine doctors consider surgical treatment options only after nonsurgical methods have proven to be unsuccessful.
 If surgery is necessary for you to obtain the best results, our spine doctors will use the safest and latest surgical methods, proven to restore function and mobility.